JappyPing/noise2read/docs/source/QuickStart.rst

     conda install -c bioconda bcool

-Optional to install pygraphviz if you don't need the visualised read graph.
+Optional to install pygraphviz if you need the visualised read graph.

 .. code-block:: console